valyastriz/regex-tutorial/gist-template.md

 The | symbol allows you to match one pattern or another, like an “either-or” option.

 ### Flags
+Flags modify how the regex works, like making it case-insensitive.

 ### Character Escapes